 DeFalco was particularly moved when the group visited Santa Sabina and sang the Dominican Blessing in the chapel, which had been St. Dominic’s bedroom.
 She felt very much in touch with the Dominican order.
 “Before (the trip) anything religious was internal, but now we share together our faith, our opinions about faith, and share the practice of our faith,” she said.

 Other highlights included going down into St. Peter’s prison cell and climbing Scala Sancta, the Holy Stairs, which are believed to have been climbed by Jesus in Jerusalem to meet with Pontius Pilate before the Passion.

-Students made individual Power Point presentations on articles that they had read on the history of Christianity and the Dominican heritage, kept a daily academic journal and are completing research papers focused on how Caldwell College can work to enhance the Dominican experience for all of its students.
+Students made individual Power Point presentations on articles that they had read on the history of Christianity and the Dominican heritage, kept a daily academic journal and are completing research papers focused on how Caldwell University can work to enhance the Dominican experience for all of its students.